How “God’s Day” was established on January 1, 1968

 From The New Republic: November 25, 2013 – page 37

 “As it turns out, Moon did not always live up to his virtuous teachings, either.
-In April, I spoke by videophone with Annie Choi [or Soon-hwa Choi], a soft-spoken, 77-year-old Korean woman with ruddy cheeks and thick silver hair.
+In April, I spoke by videophone with Annie Choi [also known as Soon-wha Choi], a soft-spoken, 77-year-old Korean woman with ruddy cheeks and thick silver hair.
 Choi, who joined Moon’s church along with her mother and sister in the 1950s, alleges that she engaged in numerous sexual rituals – some involving as many as six women – beginning when she was 17 years old.
 Her story, which is consistent with the accounts of several early followers, supports the claim that Moon’s church started out as a sex cult, with Moon ‘purifying’ female devotees through erotic rites.”
-LINK
+LINK to The New Republic

 From Mother Jones: December 9, 2013 – online edition